Multi-task Neural Diffusion Processes: Experiments

 To evaluate the ability of NDPs to generalise, we train models on turbines 2–6 and test them on turbine 1.
 Context points, drawn from the training split of turbine 1, are provided during inference to guide predictions.
 This setup allows us to assess (i) how informative the learned prior is in the absence of context points, and (ii) the benefit of incorporating context points for accuracy and uncertainty calibration.

 All features are standardised per wind turbine, using the mean and standard deviation from the wind turbine’s training set.
 This step is necessary for both NDPs and GPs.
 To ensure fair comparisons, we use the same test functions across all models and context sizes.
 Context sets of size $0$, $25$, and $50$ points are considered.
+During training, the number of context points in each set is sampled uniformly from the integers $0$ to $50$.
+This setting exposes the model to situations with no context, with few context points, and with many context points.
+As a result, the model learns both a global prior when no context is provided and task-specific priors when context points are available.
+This design reflects realistic deployment scenarios, where the amount of available historical data can vary substantially across turbines.
 Each evaluation uses $30$ test functions of length $100$.